-Responsible for the planning, executing, and reporting of audits of activities under Office of Inspector General jurisdiction.
-The purpose of such work is to analyze, evaluate and report on the effectiveness of procedures, programs, and operating controls.
-This position serves as auditor for the OIG and will be involved in governmental and various internal audits and assignments, mostly highly confidential information such as Guardianship cases.
+Responsible for conducting compliance and performance audits and reviews of activities under the Office of Inspector General jurisdiction.
+This position supports ongoing Office of Inspector General investigations and activities, evaluating the adequacy and effectiveness of management controls over such activities, and determining whether the activities are in compliance with laws, policies and procedures, and good business practices.
+This position serves as a primary auditor for the OIG and will be involved in governmental and various internal audits and assignments, including highly confidential information.

 This position is a full-time position with part-time remote work availability.

-- With oversight from the Inspector General, provides assistance on continuous audits identified in the Annual Plan.
+- With oversight from the Inspector General, performs audits identified in the annual audit plan.

 - Assists in the preparation of Guardianship case documentation to meet the requirements established by the Statewide Investigative Alliance.

-- Assists in the Tourist Development Tax audit functions; account filing for compliance, enforcement of filings, and audit of earmarked funds.
+- Performs Tourist Development Tax audit functions; account filing for compliance, enforcement of filings, and audit of earmarked funds.

-- Perform related work and/or special projects as assigned.
+- Performs related work and/or special projects as required.

 KNOWLEDGE REQUIRED BY THE POSITION